Abby Kelley Foster

 Currently in our ninth year of offering the International Baccalaureate Diploma Programme (IB) for our High School students, the IB Programme develops inquiring, knowledgeable and caring young people who help to create a better world through intercultural understanding and respect.
 The Programme encourages students across the world to become active, compassionate and lifelong learners.

-Abby Kelley’s graduation rate is consistently at or above 96% and in 2019 the high school was ranked among the top 10% in the nation by U.S. News & World Report.
+Abby Kelley’s graduation rate is consistently at or above 96% and in 2019 and 2020 the High School was ranked among the top 10% in the nation by U.S. News & World Report.